MichelleHaase/NGS-Introduction/notes.md

 params.out = "$launchDir/output"
 ```
 (params is a dictonary containing several parameters, using params.
-out instead of just a Variable is advantagous because you can
+out instead of just a Variable is advantageous because you can
 overwrite it with --out on the commandline if needed)

 (launchDir is the standard Dir where the script is launched from, $